-Running Alone vs Running with a Buddy
+Running Alone VS Running with a Buddy

 Whether you are training for a race or running for recreational purposes, running is a real challenge that requires persistence and consistency, which is especially true for the longer distances.
 While most people think of it as an individual sport, you should know that both running with others and running alone have their own perks.

 When you run with others, you are supposed to run at a casual pace that is convenient for all people in that group.
-If you always go for a run with a group who prefer slow running pace all the time, it may affect your performance and keep you from your best.
+If you always go for a run with a group who prefer a slow running pace all the time, it may affect your performance and keep you from your best.
 On the other hand, if you run with people who are too fast for you that can force you to do more than you should.
-That’s why many people who want to train for a race often opt for solo running in order to perform their best.
+That’s why many people who want to train for a race often opt for running alone in order to perform their best.
 Some professional runners want to be alone when doing speed drills or have a specific time goal in order to get the most out of their training.

 Running by yourself is also recommended to those coming back from an injury.
 In such a situation, you need to determine pace as well as complete a workout that will not harm your health.